pzaino/thecrowler/doc/information_seed_lifecycle.md

 Tyrell Corporation contact support
 ```

-The run selects providers in the seed-level order: `brave_search`, then
+The run selects providers in the seed-level order: `rss_public_news`,
-`public_json`.
-Both names must also exist in the global `providers` map and in
+`common_crawl_latest`, then `public_json`.
+All names must also exist in the
-`provider_allow_list`; otherwise the runner skips the missing or disallowed name.
+global `providers` map and in `provider_allow_list`; otherwise the runner skips
-With the limits above, each provider receives at most three requests, one page
+the missing or disallowed name.
+With the limits above, each provider receives at
-per request, and ten results per page.
+most its configured request budget, one page per request, and ten results per
+page.

 ### Candidate plugins